 Technology hasn’t given us the keys to a comfortable summer just yet.

-Unfortunately, given all that we’re learning about mosquitos, we still haven’t found a way to create an effective repellant that’s also safe for other insects, like the all-important honeybee.
-As we learn more about the way mosquitos interpret smells, we’ll be able to gain control of their populations.
+Unfortunately, given all that we’re learning about mosquitoes, we still haven’t found a way to create an effective repellant that’s also safe for other insects, like the all-important honeybee.
+As we learn more about the way mosquitoes interpret smells, we’ll be able to gain control of their populations.
 Until then, hiring a professional pest control company to keep your yard free of bugs this summer is still your best move.

 Stop itching and scratching, and take advantage of the cures available while we wait for further developments in mosquito control technology.
 Call (678) 648-2556 to learn more about mosquito control technology and get relief with help from Think Green Lawn Care today.